supertuxkart/stk-code/NETWORKING.md

-    expired_days REAL NULL DEFAULT NULL, -- Days for this banning to be expired, use NULL for a permanent ban reason TEXT NOT NULL DEFAULT '', -- Banned reason shown in user stk menu, can be empty description TEXT NOT NULL DEFAULT '', -- Private description for server admin trigger_count INEGER UNSIGNED NOT NULL DEFAULT 0, -- Number of banning triggered by this ban entry last_trigger TIMESTAMP NULL DEFAULT NULL -- Latest time this banning entry was triggered );
+    expired_days REAL NULL DEFAULT NULL, -- Days for this banning to be expired, use NULL for a permanent ban reason TEXT NOT NULL DEFAULT '', -- Banned reason shown in user stk menu, can be empty description TEXT NOT NULL DEFAULT '', -- Private description for server admin trigger_count INTEGER UNSIGNED NOT NULL DEFAULT 0, -- Number of banning triggered by this ban entry last_trigger TIMESTAMP NULL DEFAULT NULL -- Latest time this banning entry was triggered );